centria/cs-exercises-20/README.md

 #### Exercise_120

-CrEate a **Cube** class that represents a cube (i.e., a standard hexahedron).
-CrEate a **public Cube (int edgeLength)** constructor for the class, that takes the length of the cube's edge as its parameter.
+create a **Cube** class that represents a cube (i.e., a standard hexahedron). create a **public Cube (int edgeLength)** constructor for the class, that takes the length of the cube's edge as its parameter.

 Make a **public int Volume()** method for the cube, which calculates and returns the cube's volume.
 The volume of the cube is calculated with the formula **edgeLength * edgeLength * edgeLength**.
 Moreover, make a **public override string ToString()** method for the cube, which returns a string representation of it.
 The string representation should take the form **"The length of the edge is l and the volume v"**, where l is the length and v the volume - both the length and volume must be represented as integers.